OpenLMIS/openlmis-ref-distro/docs/source/conventions/performanceData.rst

   data already has a few Programs, you're time is better spent setting up one of those programs to have 10k facility type approved products than you are generating 100 programs.
+- Don't build performance tests off of generated IDs.
+While Mockaroo makes it easy to build sets of data with referential integrity, using generated IDs hardcoded in performance tests will result in more brittle tests.

 .. _Mockaroo: http://mockaroo.com
 .. _Mockaroo dataset video: https://youtu.be/XATDlwG1azU